 dcos marathon app add <myapp>.json) or via the DC/OS web interface.

-Packaged DC/OS services that have been created by Mesosphere or the community, like Spark or Kafka, appear on the Catalog tab of the DC/OS web interface, or you can search for a package from the DC/OS CLI.
-You can configure and run Universe services from the DC/OS web interface or via the DC/OS CLI with the
+Packaged DC/OS services created by Mesosphere or the community, like Spark or Kafka, appear on the Catalog tab of the DC/OS web interface, or you can search for a package from the DC/OS CLI.
+You can configure and run Catalog services from the DC/OS web interface or via the DC/OS CLI with the

 dcos package install <package-name> command.

-Installing and verifying a service using the CLI or the GUI…Read More
+Installing and verifying a service using the CLI or the UI…Read More

 Marathon Configuration Reference